beast-dev/doc/tutorials/rates_and_dates/beast_rates_and_dates.md

 In the next table along you will see the available taxa.
 Taxa can be selected and moved to the `Included taxa` set by pressing the green arrow button.
 Note that multiple taxa can be selected simultaneously holding down the Command or Control button on a Mac or PC, respectively.
 Since most taxa are from the Americas, the most convenient is to simply select all taxa, move them to the ‘Included taxa’ set, and then move back the African taxa (the country of sampling is included at the end of the taxa names).
+Check there are only African countries on the left (there should be 21) and only American countries on the right (there should be 50).

 For more information on creating taxon sets, [see this page](taxon_sets).

 After these operations, the screen should look like this:

-{% include image.html prefix="tutorials/rates_and_dates/" file="image3.png" %}<br />
+{% include image.html prefix=root_url file="image3.png" %}

 To inform BEAUti/BEAST about the sampling dates of the sequences, go to the Tips menu and select the “Use tip dates” option.
 By default all the taxa are assumed to have a date of zero (i.e. the sequences are assumed to be sampled at the same time; BEAST considers the present or most recent sampling time as time 0).
 In this case, the YFV sequences have been sampled at various dates going back to the 1940s.
 The actual year of sampling is given in the name of each taxon and we could simply edit the value in the Date column of the table to reflect these.
 However, if the taxa names contain the calibration information, then a convenient way to specify the dates of the sequences in BEAUti is to use the ``Guess Dates'' button at the top of the Data panel.
 Clicking this will make a dialog box appear:

+{% include image.html prefix=root_url file="image4.png" %}

 This operation attempts to guess what the dates are from information contained within the taxon names.
 It works by trying to find a numerical field within each name.
 If the taxon names contain more than one numerical field (such as the some YFV sequences, above) then you can specify how to find the one that corresponds to the date of sampling.
 [See this page for details about the various options for setting dates in this panel](tip_dates).
 For the YFV sequences you can keep the default `Defined just by its order` and `Order: first` (but make sure that the `Parse as a number` option is selected).

 When parsing a number, you can ask BEAUti to add a fixed value to each date which can be useful for [transforming a 2 digit year into a 4 digit year](tip_dates).
 Because all dates are specified in a four digit format in this case, no additional settings are needed.
 So, we can press `OK`.

+{% include image.html prefix=root_url file="image5.png" %}

 The `Height` column lists the ages of the tips relative to time 0 (in our case 2009).
 For these sequences, only the sampling year is provided and not the exact sampling dates.
 This uncertainty will negligible with respect to the relatively large evolutionary time scale of this example, however, [it is possible to accommodate the sampling time uncertainty --- see here](sampling_tipdates).